 NEIGHBORHOOD CREAMERY ARTS FESTIVAL celebrates Creamery Building centennial!

-The Creamery Arts Festival returns August 17-20, 2017 with fresh fun for the whole family!
-Centered around the 100th anniversary of Arcata’s historic Creamery Building the weekend of events will feature Flynn Creek Circus, The Humboldt Fervor Fest, the community outdoor performance spectacle, Elemental and a special centennial art exhibit by local artist Lush Newton.
+The 2017 Creamery Arts Festival celebrates the 100th anniversary of Arcata’s historic Creamery Building in style with four days of fun.
+Highlights include the Flynn Creek Circus, fermented food and drink at Fervor Fest, the giant puppets and lanterns of the ever-popular Elemental people-powered performance spectacle, and a whimsical exhibit of unique historical recreations by local artist Lush Newton.

 Presented by the Arcata Playhouse the festival commences on Thursday, August 17 at 7 p.m. with the first of six performances over the festival weekend from Mendocino County’s own Flynn Creek Circus.
 This charmingly nostalgic and surprisingly fresh all human circus will perform in their vintage big top tent with top quality acts featuring tightrope walkers, aerialists, jugglers, acrobats and comedians in an all new show. www.flynncreekcircus.com

 Continuing on Friday, August 18 at 8:30 p.m. with the Playhouse’s signature outdoor performance spectacle Elemental which features giant puppets, dancers, stilt walkers, live music and beautiful paper lanterns all happening around the Creamery building.
 The evening finishes with a special adult performance from Flynn Creek Circus in their tent.